 LCPs establish the allowable types, locations, and intensities of development in the coastal zone to achieve our statewide resource management goals while providing for local community planning and development objectives.
 The proposed project raises substantial policy issues with regard to land use and buffer requirements for the protection of water quality and riparian ESHA.
-In this case, the Commission finds that it is appropriate that these issues be addressed more comprehensively in the context of the pending LCP.
+The City of Goleta's General Plan recognizes the Old San Jose Creek riparian corridor as ESHA.
+It is appropriate in this case that these issues be addressed more comprehensively in the context of the pending LCP.
+In the absence of a more comprehensive analysis of development potential, resource constraints, and habitat buffers in the area of Old San Jose Creek that provides for and justifies such small buffers, it appears a larger riparian buffer than the 50 ft. buffer proposed as part of this application is necessary in this case for the proposed industrial site use in order to ensure adequate water quality and habitat protection and increase the effectiveness of pollution and sediment control measures.

 Accordingly, approval of the proposed project could prejudice the ability of the City to complete its LCP in accordance with Coastal Act requirements.
 The preceding sections provide findings that the proposed project will not be in conformity with the provisions of Chapter 3.
 The proposed development will create adverse impacts and is found to be inconsistent with the applicable policies contained in Chapter 3.
 Therefore, the Commission finds that approval of the proposed development could prejudice the City's ability to prepare a Local Coastal Program for this area consistent with the policies of Chapter 3 of the Coastal Act, as required by Section 30604(a).